— Gavin Haynes (@gavhaynes) March 6, 2014

 Gazprom press officer: Sorry, can you introduce yourself please?

 Me: Yes.
-We’re calling from VICE magazine.
+We’re calling from a magazine in London.
 We’re trying to get a Russian perspective on Ukraine and whether we’re all going to die.

 Gazprom press officer: All news was out yesterday.
 For today we have no updates.